-• EXCUSED ABSENCES DEFINITION
+EXCUSED ABSENCES DEFINITION

 Valid excuses for absence/tardies are illness, medical or dental appointments, death of family member or close relative, religious reasons, official school field trips, co-curricular events, suspension, and up to two (2) days for significant family event, and other absences/tardies at the discretion of the building administration.
+The school day ends at 3:25pm.
+Student absences will not be approved to leave for work, non-school sanctioned activity, or other consistent absences.
+Repeated absences for medical or other appointments may require a note from the care provider.
+BHS administration reserves the right to deny an absence excuse based on the criteria above.

-• UNEXCUSED ABSENCES/TARDIES
+UNEXCUSED ABSENCES/TARDIES

 Those absences/tardies which are not listed under Excused Absences Definition and are not excused by an administrator shall be considered unexcused.
 This may include missing the bus, oversleeping, or personal reasons.
-Three unexcused tardies are equivalent to one unexcused absence.

-• ADVANCED MAKE-UP
+ADVANCED MAKE-UP